1992 Liga Semi-Pro Divisyen 2

 The 1992 Liga Semi-Pro Divisyen 2 season is the fourth season of Liga Semi-Pro Divisyen 2.
 A total of eight teams participated in the season.

 Kedah and Kelantan were relegated from 1991 Liga Semi-Pro Divisyen 1.

 Under the new format, only the top six teams in Divisyen 1 and the Divisyen 2 champions and runners-up will be involved in the Malaysia Cup.
 Malaysia Cup was played from the quarter-final stage, scheduled for November after the league was finished.
 The Malaysia Cup quarter-final and semi-final matches will be played on a home and away basis.

 The season kicked off on 10 May 1992.
 Kedah ended up the season by winning the title.
-Kedah and Penang were automatically promoted to the first division alongside Kelantan which won the promotion play-off against Singapore.
+Kedah and Pulau Pinang were automatically promoted to the first division alongside Kelantan which won the promotion play-off against Singapura.

 Teams

 Eight teams competing in the fourth season of Liga Semi-Pro Divisyen 2.